BryanJacobs/FIDOk/README.md

 # Overview

 The core code is all Kotlin/Multiplatform, and can be used from any target.
-Interfaces for cryptography and communicating with authenticators on a byte-by-byte level is provided by native implementations specific to each platform.
+Interfaces for cryptography and communicating with authenticators on a byte-by-byte level are provided by native implementations specific to each platform.

 ## Protocol Features